Career of Lionel Messi: 2010 FIFA World Cup qualification

-Messi and Argentina would be managed from 2008 to the 2010 FIFA World Cup by compatriot Diego Maradona.

-On 29 October 2008, former World Cup-winning captain Diego Maradona became the national team's manager, which began a three-year period marked by poor performances from Argentina.
+In October 2008, former World Cup-winning captain Diego Maradona became the national team's manager, which began a three-year period of poor performances from Argentina.
 Maradona was criticised for his strategic decisions, which included playing Messi out of his usual position.

-In the eight 2010 World Cup qualification matches under Maradona's stewardship, Messi scored only one goal, the opener in a 4–0 home victory over Venezuela on 28 March 2009.
+In the eight 2010 World Cup qualification matches under Maradona's stewardship, Messi scored one goal, the opener in a 4–0 victory over Venezuela on 28 March 2009.
 During that game, he wore Argentina's number 10 shirt for the first time, following the international retirement of Riquelme.
-Argentina secured their place in the tournament only after defeating Uruguay 1–0 away in their last qualifying match on 14 October.
+Argentina secured their place in the tournament after defeating Uruguay 1–0 in their last qualifying match on 14 October.
 Overall, Messi scored four goals in 18 appearances during the qualifying process.

 2010 FIFA World Cup

 Despite their poor qualifying campaign, Argentina were considered title contenders at the 2010 FIFA World Cup, held in South Africa.
-Ahead of the tournament, Maradona visited Messi in Barcelona to request his tactical input; Messi then outlined a 4–3–1–2 formation with himself playing behind the two strikers, a playmaking position known as the enganche in Argentine football, which had been his preferred position since childhood.
+Ahead of the tournament, Maradona visited Messi in Barcelona to request his tactical input.
+Messi outlined a 4–3–1–2 formation with himself playing behind the two strikers, a playmaking position known as the enganche in Argentine football, which had been his preferred position since childhood.
+During Argentina's opening match, Messi managed four attempts on goal.
+During their second match, he participated in all four goals in a 4–1 victory over South Korea.
+(Note: Attributed to multiple references:) Argentina were eliminated in the quarter-final by Germany on 3 July.